-SMFG has established the basic principles of Groupwide risk management in the "Policies on Comprehensive Risk Management."
+SMFG has established the basic principles of group-wide risk management in the "Policies on Comprehensive Risk Management."
 In the policies, we identify the location and the type of risk to be managed in accordance with strategic goals and business structures.
-We have set forth the fundamental principles for comprehensive risk management and manage each risk appropriately according to its characteristics.
+We have set forth the fundamental principles for comprehensive risk management as shown in the Table below and manage each risk appropriately according to its characteristics.
+We share the principles internally to foster a sound risk culture.